hamburg-catholics/hamburg-catholics.github.io/sacraments.md

 If you are interested in joining the church as an adult, please contact Fr.
 Ritchille Salinas after mass.

 ## Confession
-Confession is available every Sunday before mass starting at 11:00.
+Confession is available every Sunday before mass starting at 11:00, and also after mass.
-Due to COVID-19, please pre-register with Fr.
-Ritchille Salinas at [ritchille.salinas@erzbistum-hamburg.org](mailto:ritchille.salinas@erzbistum-hamburg.org).
-Confessions are being heard in the parish hall (Gemeindehaus) during the pandemic.

 ## Eucharist
 Children or adults who are interested in being prepared for first holy communion should contact Mario Stallone at [catechism@hamburg-catholics.de](mailto:catechism@hamburg-catholics.de) to find out about when the next round of classes will take place.